stuartio/cli-request-control/README.md

 --version <version>           Specific version number for that policy name --rule <ruleName>             Name of rule in policy that should be added.
 Use single quotes ('') in case rule name has spaces. (optional)
---index <index>               Index for the rule (optional) --file <file>                 Filename of raw .json file to be used as rules details.
-This file should be in the /rules folder (optional)
---allow-ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --deny-ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allow-country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
+--index <index>               Index for the rule (optional) --file <file>                 Filename of raw .json file to be used as rules details. (optional) --allowIP                     List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --denyIP                      List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allowCountry                List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
---deny-country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--denyCountry                 List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
---ip-branded-response         List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --country-branded-response    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--ipBrandedResponse           List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --countryBrandedResponse      List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')

 ```